Pasqui1010/DART-Planner/src/legacy/README.md

-# `src.legacy` Package
+# `src.legacy` Package (Deprecated)

-The modules in this namespace are **frozen snapshots** of deprecated implementations that have been superseded by refactored components elsewhere in `src/`.
+This package stores legacy planners and modules that have been **superseded** by modern equivalents in `src/`.

-They remain in the repository primarily to:

-1. Provide historical context for architectural decisions.
-2. Allow researchers to reproduce earlier benchmarks published alongside the project.

-No active code depends on `src.legacy` (verified by automated grep across `src/` and `tests/`).
-If you need functionality that appears here, please port it to a maintained module rather than importing it directly.
+They remain importable for backward-compatibility but will be removed after v1.0.
+Dependents should migrate to the newer SE(3) MPC and associated utilities.